andresmontoyab/React/react-redux/README.md

 ## Reducer

-Reducer is one of the most important components, in the reducer we are going to right the final state after an specific actions happens.
+Reducer is one of the most important components, in the reducer we are going to write the final state after an specific actions happens.

 ### Create Reducer